Ronan-O-Murchu/keep-n-it-welly/README.md

 The nav menu allows the user to move through the website and also have a visual representation as to which page they are currently on without having to guess.
 I chose to keep the nav bar color coded with strong colors as it clearly shows the section the user is on against a dark background.

+The nav bar consists of two variations to accomodate for large and small screen sizes.

 - __Full Nav Bar__

-- The nav bar consists of two variations to accomodate for large and small screen sizes.

   ![Full Nav Bar](assets/images/readme-images/feature-full-nav-bar.jpg)